-Since 1960, over 206,000 Indian homes were funded by IHS for the provision of sanitation facilities.
-These services included water and sewerage facilities, solid waste disposal systems and technical assistance to establish and equip operation and maintenance organizations for new, rehabilitated, and existing homes.
+Since 1960, nearly 209,000 Indian homes were funded by IHS for the provision of sanitation facilities.
+These services included water and sewerage facilities, solid waste disposal systems, and technical assistance to establish and equip operation and maintenance organizations for new, rehabilitated, and existing homes.
 Contributions to IHS sanitation facilities projects are received from numerous sources.
-In FY 1995, the largest source of funds (37 percent of the total) was attributable to the Department of Housing and Urban Development Infrastructure.
-Tribes contributed 26 percent and local governments 25 percent of the funds for these cooperative projects.
+In FY 1996, the largest source of funds (45% of the total) was attributable to local governments.
+Tribes contributed 32% and the Department of Housing and Urban Development (HUD) infrastructure 20% of the funds for these cooperative projects.

-The FY 1996 sanitation deficiencies to serve existing American Indian and Alaska Native homes and communities totals \$630 million.
+The FY 1997 sanitation facilities deficiencies to serve existing American Indian and Alaska Native homes and communities totals \$716 million.
 This amount is to provide first service sanitation facilities, to upgrade existing facilities, to provide solid waste facilities, and to provide assistance to operation and maintenance organizations.

-Health education providers spent the majority of their time in the office (57 percent of total provider hours) followed by hospital/clinic (12 percent) and Tribal worksite (11 percent).
-Thirty-four percent of health education clients were served at a school location and 29 percent at a Tribal worksite.
-Health education providers devoted 33 percent of their time to support services and 25 percent to design education objectives/materials.
-Over 90 percent of health education clients received services in one of two functional areas -- implementing/teaching (50 percent) or design education objectives/materials (42 percent).
-These health education percentages are based reporting from five IHS Areas.
+Health education providers spent the majority of their time in the office (50% of total provider hours) followed by hospital/clinic (14%) and Tribal worksite (12%).
+Thirty percent of health education clients were served at a school location and 23% at a Tribal worksite.
+Health education providers devoted 24% of their time to support services and 22% to design education objectives/materials.
+Over 80% of health education clients received services in one of two functional areas - implementing/teaching (69%) or design education objectives/materials (13%).
+These health education percentages are based on reporting from only some of the IHS Areas.
 See the "Sources and Limitations of Data" section that follows for a more complete discussion of the data qualifications.